mitchellang/game-collection-django/README.md

 If you have not logged in before you should click on the "Sign up" link, where you can sign up.

+Fill up the form and submit, then you can use the credential you have created.

 ![](./images/10.png)

 If you are interested in using admin privileges, please use the following username and password